IJDykeman/ijdykeman.github.io/_posts/2016-10-29-simple_definitions.markdown

 If you wanted to determine whether a person understood the meaning of a word, you might ask them to define it.
 Let’s apply the same intuition here, and train a model to produce definitions of words in its vocabulary.
 For this early experiment, I’ll limit the definitions to a simple form: a single adjective followed by a single noun.
 For example, “flightless bird” might be a good definition for ostrich.

-## gathering data
+## Gathering Data

-We need a large set of definitions examples of the form (adjective, noun).
+We need a large set of definitions of the form (adjective, noun).
 Many dictionary definitions are of the form “adjective adjective hypernym ... “ where the hypernym is a category of which the word to define is an example.
 For instance,

 > ostrich (noun) a flightless swift-running African bird with a long neck, long legs, and two toes on each foot.